fCeriola/CPC_project/README.md

 #### 9.2.2 STARS
+This is a group containing the instruments that generate the sound from the star, that are:
+- FM Oscillator (made with Operator) for the Night time.
+- Piano for the Day time.
+- Bass Synth (made with Sampler) which filter control depends on the accelerometer on the user's device.

+#### 9.2.3 SUN
+Here the group is responsable for the sound of the arising sun.
+The volume of this group is determined by the position of the sun.
+It consists in:

+- Bass Synth implemented in Wavetable.
+- A track containing the sonorization of the (real) electromagnetic waves of the Sun.
+- An Instrument track made with Simpler in Slice mode.
+This Instrument uses the Sun electromagnetic waves as a sample and chops it accordingly to the sensitivity parameter in the peak detection algorithm of the instrument.
+Then, this chops are played randomly.

+#### 9.2.4 Master Section
+In the master section are present all the OSC receiver (they are global) and a monitoring plug-in built in M4L in order to see on screen the incoming OSC messages.
+At the end of the chain is present a Limiter going in the output 1-2.
+The FFT channel is going in the 3-4 parallel output that is then processed by the Sound Analyzer in Processing.
+On the channel are present a Saturator plug-in, EQ Three and a Limiter so it is possible to enhance the overall frequencies, making the FFT visualization of the sun's rays more homogeneus.

 ## 10. User Guide
+This project has been built for MacOs (built on MacOS Monterey).

 The softwares used to create the interactive experience are the following ones:

 1- Processing, that constitutes the core application used for the code development and the visual installation. https://processing.org/